adamtow/cronios/documentation.md

 - **Display Notification**💬: A notification banner will appear when the assigned shortcut runs.
 - **Play Sound** 🔔: The notification banner will be accompanied by a sound.
 - **Notify Shortcut** 📗: The [Cronios dictionary](#notify-shortcut-cronios-dictionary) will be sent to the shortcut.
 Developers can use this dictionary to change operations depending on how the shortcut was launched (i.e. manually or in the background via Cronios).
+- **Lock Detection** 🔒: If the screen brightness is set to zero, Cronios will consider the device locked.
+Checking this option will prevent your shortcut from running.
+This is useful if your shortcut requires user interaction or access to private data (Health data for instance).
+- **Exclude From Success Notifications** 🌒: Cronios displays the names of all shortcuts it runs during each evaluation period.
+If you have a shortcut that you do not want to appear in the list, enable this option.
+This is useful for shortcuts that run frequently, like the [**Keep Cronios Awake shortcut**](#keeping-cronios-alive).

 >Note: You can export your Crontab into a human-readable format by choosing **Export Crontab…** in Settings.

-Below the list of cron jobs are the **🚥 Bulk Edit…** and ✅ **Bulk Edit All…** commands.
+Below the list of cron jobs are the **Bulk Edit…** and **Bulk Edit All…** commands.
 Use them to activate, deactivate, delete multiple cron jobs at once.
-You can also clear the last run status of selected cron jobs, which is useful if you are using cron jobs in [Fuzzy *️⃣ mode](#fuzzy-star) and want to run them again during the same matched schedule.
+You can also clear the last run status of selected cron jobs, which is useful when testing or when you want to run a cron job that has [Fuzzy *️⃣ mode](#fuzzy-star) enabled.

 <span id="actions" class="section-header"></span>

 ### Actions

-- **➕ New Cron Job**: Create a new cron job
+- **New Cron Job**: Create a new cron job
-- **📥 Import Cron Jobs**: Import multiple cron jobs at a time.
+- **Import Cron Jobs**: Import multiple cron jobs at a time.
 Input is a text string that must adhere to the [**Cronios Crontab** format](#cronios-crontab).
-- [**✳️ Cron Expression Editor**](#cron-expression-editor): a tool for generating cron schedule expressions.
+- [**Cron Expression Editor**](#cron-expression-editor): a tool for generating cron schedule expressions.
 Ever wonder what `*/5 9-17 10-15 4 *` means?
 Just enter the expression in the Expression Editor and get back a human-readable response of `every 5th minute past every hour from 9 through 17 on every day-on-month from 9 through 14 in April.`

 <span id="about-and-settings" class="section-header"></span>

 ### Cronios

 - **About**: Displays the about screen with the current version and build number.
-- **🙋 Help**: Opens the documentation that you are reading now.
+- **Help**: Opens the documentation that you are reading now.
-- **🧧 Tip Jar**: Send me a tip if you have found Cronios useful for automating your shortcuts.
+- **Tip Jar**: Send me a tip if you have found Cronios useful for automating your shortcuts.
-- **⚙️ Settings**: Adjust Cronios preferences, export your Crontab, import a Crontab, change languages, and more.
+- **Settings**: Adjust Cronios preferences, export your Crontab, import a Crontab, change languages, and more.
 - **Install Cronios Daemon Helper**: The [**Cronios Daemon** shortcut](#cronios-daemon) launches Cronios in "Run Continuously" mode with one tap from your iOS Home Screen or via Siri.

 <hr />